About The Author

 Secretary & Project Coordinator

-The Pontifical Mission Societies consist of the Society for the Propagation of
+The Pontifical Mission Societies consist of the Pontifical Society for the

-the Faith, the Holy Childhood Association, the Society of St. Peter Apostle
+the Pontifical Society of St. Peter the Apostle and the Pontifical Society

-express their missionary commitment by offering their prayers, personal
+to express their missionary commitment by offering their prayers,

-sacrifices and financial support for the work of the Church in the Missions.
+personal sacrifices and financial support for the work of the Church in

-The Missionary Union of Priests and Religious works to deepen mission
+the Missions.
+The Pontifical Missionary Union works to deepen mission

-so that they are fully prepared to take on the mission formation of
+and educators so that they are fully prepared to take on the mission

-the faithful.
-These four Societies each received the title “pontifical” in 1922
+formation of the faithful.
+These four Societies each received the title

 “A dynamic Philippine Church responding to the call for Universal Mission”